Jaykul/PowerLine/README.md

 ## For power users:

 The best part, in my opinion, is that we can then make your prompt look cooler.
-You can go from simple to elegant with a single command from the PowerLine module, and then you can tweak the colors by setting the $PowerLineColors variable to a list of colors, perhaps using `Get-Gradient -Flatten`...
+You can go from simple to elegant with a single command from the PowerLine module, and then you can tweak the colors by setting the $Prompt.Colors variable to a list of colors, perhaps using `Get-Gradient -Flatten`...

 ```posh
 Set-PowerLinePrompt -Newline -PowerLineFont